camilolopez/java-code-your-future/README.md

 ## Technical Assistance

-You can contact other bootcamp participants or any available tutor if you need technical assistance.
-We will have a chat room to discuss all together.
+You can contact other participants or any available trainer if you need technical assistance.
+We will have a [Slack](https://www.youtube.com/watch?v=9RJZMSsH7-g)'s channels to discuss all together.

 → [index](#index)

 ## Performance Measurement

-When you feel like you are good to go with a practice code, let tutors know and ask for review.
+When you feel like you are good to go with a practice code, let trainers know and ask for review.
 This is to avoid getting to the very end of the training with no feedback.
 The idea is to keep things going dinamically, and being constantly in contact.

 → [index](#index)